Leading churches

 Carlton P. Harris

 Carlton started ministry in 1981 as a pastoral intern at First Evangelical Free Church in Wichita, Kansas, and has spent 40 years in church leadership.
-He began his role at the EFCA national office leading the ReachNational division in September 2021.
+He began his role at the EFCA national office leading the ReachNational division in September 2021 and was named acting president of the EFCA in April 2024.
 He and his wife, Carol, are members at New Hope Church in New Hope, Minnesota.

 Send a Response